 It’s not clear yet which way the UK will jump.
-It could still decide to go ahead with Huawei.
+It could still decide to go ahead with Huawei for the UK 5G network.
 Huawei’s prices are cheaper than rival network hardware companies.1 Huawei hardware is often the better choice for reasons other than money.

 The problem the UK faces is much the same as the one facing New Zealand.
 Allow Huawei and there will be a diplomatic fall-out with the US.
 Shut Huawei out and China will take offence.
 There’s no fence sitting, nations are being forced to choose one or the other.

 China has not helped matters.
 Since the question first arose, it has flexed its muscle in ways that alarm overseas observers.
 Hong Kong is the most obvious example.

 One way or another New Zealand appears to have made a decision.
 Spark is pushing ahead with alternatives to Huawei with its 5G projects.

 It will be interesting to see if New Zealand’s position changes if the UK give Huawei the green light.
 It may not.
 Yet a decision in Huawei’s favour will give the company ammunition in future New Zealand discussions.